AlinaKramar/diploma/README.md

-Code and tests for diploma
+Code and tests for Alina diploma.